guilherme0893/Environmental_analysis_register/README.md

 - Search for parameters
 - Filter the parameters above the legislation
 - List all parameters and their related samples

+# Stacks used

+For the frontend, the following stacks are used:
+1) React using JavaScript
+2) Material UI
+3) Axios
+4) Eslint

+For the backend, the following stacks are used:
+1) NodeJS with Express and TypeScript
+2) Nodemon
+3) Cors
+4) Mocha, Chai & Sinon
+5) Dotenv
+6) Eslint
+7) Postman

+For the application database, the following are used:
+1) SQL database using MySQL Workbench

+For deployment, the following tools are used:
+1) Vercel for the frontend
+2) Heroku for the backend and the associated ClearDB for hosting the database

 # How to use